JoelMTom/Notes/Theory Of Computation/Finite Automata and Regular Expression.md

 The strategy for constructing a regular expression from a finite automaton is as follows:

 - For each accepting state $q$ , apply the above reduction process to produce an equivalent automaton with regular-expression labels on the arcs.
 Eliminate all states except $q$ and the start state $q_0$.
-- If $q \neq q_0$, then we shall be left with a two-state automaton that look like
+- If $q \neq q_0$, then we shall be left with a two-state automaton